Library Information and Procedures

 The average time it takes to receive a book requested through ILLiad is 7-10 days.
 Articles requested and received over the internet will usually arrive in just a few days and can be delivered electronically to the requester’s ILLiad account.
 A notification of arrival is sent by email to the requester which contains a link to his/her ILLiad account and the article itself.

 Most requests can be filled free of charge.
 For material that is more difficult to find, commercial document delivery sources may have to be consulted.
 Commercial document delivery requests require additional time to fill and may incur expenses.
-The fees are discussed with the ILL staff prior to ordering.

 Other information about ILL is available from the Library's homepage or at the Reference and Circulation desks at both the Haas and Young Libraries.